paul-hammant/ContinuousIsolation.com/README.md

 Anyway, so here it is, a GitHub-backed parody site called [ContinuousIsolation.com](https://continuousisolation.com/).

-<span style="background-color:yellow"><b>And this is a lesser part in of a community effort to get more traction for eXtreme Programming.
-Albeit one rooted in mischief</b></span>
+<div style="background-color:yellow"><b>And this is a lesser part in of a community effort to get more traction for eXtreme Programming.
+Albeit one rooted in mischief</b></div>

 # How to contribute: